Omualu is a fishing company operating from the harbour town of Walvis Bay on the west coast of Namibia.

 • Chemical control

-Our product quality is checked recurrently against our in-house specifications and customer requirements.
+Our product quality is checked recurrently against our in-house specifications and customer

-Hazard analysis and critical control points, or HACCP, is a systematic preventive approach to food safety.
+requirements.
+HACCP certification Hazard analysis and critical control points, or HACCP, is a systematic preventive approach to food safety.
 It covers biological, chemical, and physical hazards in production processes and designs measurements to reduce these risks to a safe level.
 In this manner, HACCP is referred to as the prevention of hazards rather than finished product inspection.
 The HACCP system can be used at all stages of a food chain, from food production and preparation processes, to packaging and distribution.
 HACCP compliance is regulated by NSI to which Omualu subscribes.
+ISO 9001

 Principle 1: Customer Focus